Shape

 terragrunt destroy

-Terragrunt will forward almost all commands, arguments, and options directly to Terraform, but based on the settings in your terragrunt.hcl file.
+Terragrunt will forward almost all commands, arguments, and options directly to OpenTofu/Terraform, with adjustments made based on the settings in your terragrunt.hcl file.

 Example